stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_dir_commit_ratio``

-:Description: The fraction of directory that is dirty before Ceph commits using
+:Description: The fraction of directory that is dirty before Stone commits using
               a full update (instead of partial update).

 :Type:  Float